TRASAL/spack/README.md

 ### Python packages
 Note that several packages come with Python modules as well.
 When one of these packages is loaded, the Python module is loaded as well, but _not_ the other way around.
 I.e. when you want to use e.g. the PRESTO Python modules, run either `module load python` followed by `module load presto`, or simply `module load presto`.

+### ARTS cluster installation
+On the ARTS cluster the spack installation is made available locally on each node in `/usr/local/spack`.
+The installation is synced from arts041 to the other nodes.
+The installation path must be the same on all nodes to avoid breaking symlinks, wich are used internally by spack.